 Photo by think.feel.Shine!

-My twenties were intense, unpredictable, and at times truly fuzzed.
+My twenties were intense, unpredictable, and at times properly fuzzed.
 But over time, life changed.

-Today, I live a quieter and more grounded life with my wife Ria and our two sons, Ignac jr. and Janzej, in Sentjernej, Slovenia.
-I currently work full-time as a Marketing Manager at Roletarstvo Medle, and outside of work and family, I dedicate my energy to two passions:
+Today, I live a quieter and more grounded life with my wife Ria and our two sons in Sentjernej, Slovenia.
+I currently work full-time as a Marketing Manager at Roletarstvo Medle, and outside of work and family, I dedicate most of my time and energy to cycling and creative projects, from photography and video to music, storytelling, and visual ideas.

 Even when the route is not the right one, it usually leads to something worth remembering.